mozilla-ai/aissert/README.md

 python backend/main.py
 ```

-Open the file [index.html](frontend/index.html) in your browser and then ou can ask the chatbot anything about the context.
+Open the file [index.html](frontend/index.html) in your browser and then you can ask the chatbot anything about the context.

+## To the important bit, using Aissert
-Running tests (the interesting part about AIssert)
+Running tests
 ```
 python -m backend/test_llm
 ```